teaghan/CT_Editor/qt/README.md

 # Citing this work

 Checkout our [Technical Note](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.14437).
-When using this tool, please consider citing this work.
+When using this tool, please consider citing our work.
 For example, here's the BibTeX:

 ```
 @article{OBriain2020,